-Emily in Paris sees Bravo playing Gabriel, Emily’s (spoiler) chef neighbour-turned-lover.
+The Netflix series sees Bravo playing Gabriel, Emily’s chef neighbour-turned-(spoiler) lover.
 Gabriel is an object of desire from the moment he hits the screen, and over the past weeks, audiences have fallen for his accent and charm right alongside the titular lead.
 Such a role suits the actor perfectly; a model and former sous-chef with a naturally chipper demeanour, Bravo seems to be as close as one could get to the real-life Gabriel.

 While the series is Bravo’s first American production, it’s not his first flirtation with the USA.
 He’s previously lived in Los Angeles, has attended Burning Man on more than one occasion, and even took a journey to Alaska to visit the abandoned bus once occupied by Chris McCandless, the subject of the book and film Into the Wild.